 Clamp Function Function

-1 Active Low
+1 Active LOW

-0 Active High
+0 Active HIGH

-A Logic 1 means that the circuit will clamp when CLAMP is low, and it will pass the signal to the ADC when CLAMP is high.
+A Logic 1 means that the circuit will clamp when CLAMP is HIGH, and it will pass the signal to the ADC when CLAMP is LOW.

-A Logic 0 means that the circuit will clamp when CLAMP is high, and it will pass the signal to the ADC when CLAMP is low.
+A Logic 0 means that the circuit will clamp when CLAMP is LOW, and it will pass the signal to the ADC when CLAMP is HIGH.